forta-network/docs/docs/sdk.md

     - `r`
     - `s`
     - `v`
-- `logs` - list of log objects with following fields:
+- `logs` - list of log objects with the following fields:
     - `address`
     - `topics`
     - `data`